gbondo-am/gbondo-am.github.io/_portfolio/Master's Thesis.md

 ## Deliverables

-The code and workflow [will be available here ater publication of the work](https://github.com/Madaar49/Masters_Thesis/tree/main)
+The code and workflow [will be available here after publication of the research](https://github.com/Madaar49/Masters_Thesis/tree/main)